-- 1. One of the following: - a.
+1. One of the following:

+- a.
 Experienced improvement in disease activity and/or level of functioning since initiating therapy with the requested Cytokine and CAM Antagonist, - b.
 Is prescribed an increased dose or more frequent administration of the requested Cytokine and CAM Antagonist that is supported by peer-reviewed medical literature or national treatment guidelines;

 - 2. Is prescribed the Cytokine and CAM Antagonist by or in consultation with an appropriate specialist (e.g., gastroenterologist, dermatologist, rheumatologist, ophthalmologist, immunologist, genetic specialist, pulmonologist, oncologist, etc.); AND - 3.
-Is prescribed a dose and duration of therapy that is consistent with the FDAapproved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
+Is prescribed a dose and duration of therapy that is consistent with the FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
 For a Cytokine and CAM Antagonist associated with behavioral and/or mood changes as stated in the FDA-approved package labeling, was recently reevaluated for behavioral and mood changes as recommended in the FDA-approved package labeling; AND - 5.
+For a non-preferred Cytokine and CAM Antagonist with a therapeutically equivalent brand or generic, interchangeable biosimilar, or brand or unbranded biologic that is preferred on the PDL, has a history of therapeutic failure of or a contraindication or an intolerance to the preferred therapeutically equivalent brand or generic, interchangeable biosimilar, or brand or unbranded biologic that would not be expected to occur with the requested medication. - 6.
 If a prescription for a Cytokine and CAM Antagonist is in a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override.